0402D/Part-II/Analyses/README.md

-This folder contains all the analyses done with JASP, except for lateness_Expectation_CNV_RMANOVA.jasp, as it exceeds the uploading limit 25MB.
-This file is available on request.
+This folder contains all the analyses done with JASP, except for lateness_Expectation_CNV_RMANOVA.jasp and lateness_joystick_Friedman.jasp, as they exceed the uploading limit 25MB.
+These files are available on request.